 Many features require internet connectivity to function optimally, which can be limiting in areas with poor connectivity.
 The best apps offer robust offline modes that maintain core functionality even without a connection.

-What can professionals expect from these tools in the coming years?
-Several exciting trends are emerging:
+Looking beyond 2026, what can professionals expect from these tools?
+Several exciting directions are taking shape:

 Future iterations will likely move beyond simple translation to incorporate deeper understanding of cultural communication patterns, helping users craft messages that resonate authentically with diverse audiences.